 |Covid19Helpers||Grocery, medication pickups||Available to Point Loma and Ocean Beach residents||covid19groceries on Instagram||Point Loma, Ocean Beach|

 |People's Alliance for Justice||Care packages for seniors||Packages include food and other household essentials||619-354-8051|

 |Poway Neighborhood Emergency Corps||Call for help picking up medications, groceries or other essential firstname.lastname@example.org||858-668-1250|

 On March 16, Gov. Newsom issued an executive order that authorizes local government to halt evictions for renters and homeowners, slows foreclosures, and protects against utility shutoffs for Californians affected by COVID-19.

 While a tenant will still be obligated to pay rent, tenants won't have to worry about the time limitation through July 28, 2020.

 The order applies to those who are unable to pay rent due to either a loss in income or an increase in medical costs due to COVID-19.

-The county of San Diego took up Newsom's order and on March 24 approved a moratorium on evictions for residents and small businesses in unincorporated parts of the country.
+The county of San Diego took up Newsom's order and also approved a moratorium on evictions for residents and small businesses in unincorporated parts of the country.
 The measure will give the county's chief administrative officer the authority to work with financial institutions to halt foreclosures and foreclosure-related evictions, and will allow the county Housing Authority to extend the deadline for recipients, including those who receive Section 8 support.